 Texas Open Carry Laws

 Texas tops the list of most freedom-friendly states in the nation.
 You can purchase a riffle at 18 and a handgun at 21 so long as you’re not a convicted felon.
-You may carry a gun in public (open carry) so long as the gun is in a shoulder or belt holster.
+It is legal to carry a gun in public (open carry) so long as the gun is in a shoulder or belt holster.
 You don’t need a permit to do so in your home, car, or boat.
 It’s important to note that you’re not allowed to ‘cause alarm‘ which is why it is recommended most people go for concealed carry.

 Concealed Carry Laws